tarampampam/webhook-tester/README.md

   <img src="/assets/app-animated.png?raw=true" alt="screenshot" width="925" />
 </p>

 This application is written in GoLang and works very fast.
-It comes with a tiny UI (written in `Vue.js`), which you can customize however you want.
-Websockets are also used for incoming webhook notifications in UI - you don't need any 3rd party solutions (like `pusher.com`) for this!
+It comes with a tiny UI (written in `Vue.js`), which is built in the binary file, so you don't need any additional assets for the application using.
+Websockets are also used for incoming webhook notifications in the UI - you don't need any 3rd party solutions (like `pusher.com`) for this!

 ### :fire: Features list

-- Customizable front-end, based on `vue.js` (without the need for a builder/bundler)
 - Liveness/readiness probes (routes `/live` and `/ready` respectively)
 - Can be started without any 3rd party dependencies
 - Metrics in prometheus format (route `/metrics`)
+- Built-in tiny and fast UI, based on `vue.js`
 - Multi-arch docker image, based on `scratch`
 - Unprivileged user in docker image is used
 - Well-tested and documented source code